leafo/scssphp/docs/index.md

 If passed the flag `-v` (or `--version`), input is ignored and the current version is returned.

-If passed the flag `-T`, a formatted parse tree is returned instead of the compiled CSS..
+If passed the flag `-T`, a formatted parse tree is returned instead of the compiled CSS.

 The flag `-f` (or `--style`) can be used to set the [formatter](#output-formatting):